The idea is to ask “so what” until you can’t take your

 So they will buy more of our products.
 (So what?)

 So we will make more money.
-(So what?)

 So we can continue to be successful as a company.
 (So what?)